 Dental implants can restore single or several missing teeth to help prevent drifting, decay, gum disease, and premature loss of remaining teeth.
 Multiple implants can be used to replace removable dentures, or they can be used in a more limited pattern to stabilize and retain removable dentures where there is inadequate bony ridge to allow your dentures to stay in place by themselves.
 Alternatives to implants may include traditional bridgework or conventional dentures, as appropriate to your particular situation.

-- As in all surgical procedures, implant placement may not be perfectly
+- As in all surgical procedures, implant placement may not be a perfect science

-- Because treatment may involve contact with bacteria and non-sterile tissue in your mouth, you may also experience an infection, which may require further treatment including antibiotic
+- Because treatment may involve contact with bacteria and non-sterile tissue in your mouth, you may also experience an infection, which may require further treatment including an antibiotic treatment.

-- If bone is inadequate so support implants, we may harvest additional bone from other areas of your mouth, leaving an additional wound to
+- If bone is inadequate so support implants, we may harvest additional bone from other areas of your mouth, leaving an additional wound.

 - Upper implants may extend close to the sinuses, and it is not possible to know exactly where the sinuses are Placing implants into this area may lead to sinus complications that may require further treatment, or may cause the implants to fail requiring their removal.